SzymonNowakowski/DMRnet/README.md

 To use GLAMER pass `algorithm="glamer"` in a call to `DMRnet` or cross validation routine.
 GLAMER is not supported in `DMR`.

-### Rebuilt the existing cross validation routine (models indexed by model dimension)
+### Rebuild of the existing cross validation routine (models indexed by model dimension)
 The following changes were introduced to improve the existing model dimension-indexed cross validation:
-1. The lambda net is first calculated from the full data and than this net is used for particular cross validation folds.
+1. The net of lambda values is first calculated from the full data set and then this net is used for particular cross validation folds.
 2. Apart from `df.min` which is the number of parameters of the model with minimal cross-validated error, the routine now returns `df.1se` which is the number of parameters of the smallest model falling under the upper curve of a prediction error plus one standard deviation.
 It can be used in `predict` for inference by passing `md="df.1se"` instead of the default `md="df.min"`.
+3. Corrected handling of mismatched factor levels (see Section [Handling of mismatched factor levels](#handling-of-mismatched-factor-levels)).

 To use the existing model dimension-indexed cross validation routine pass `indexation.mode="dimension"` in a call to `cv.DMRnet`.
 ### New cross validation routine  (models indexed by GIC)
 A new alternative cross validation routine was introduced to improve the existing model quality.
 It indexes models by GIC.
 The method was proposed and first implemented for gaussian family by Piotr Pokarowski.
-The new method has the additional feature, that the lambda net is first calculated from the full data and than this net is used for particular cross validation folds.
+The new method additional features are:
+1. The net of lambda values is first calculated from the full data set and then this net is used for particular cross validation folds.
+2. Correct way of handling the mismatched factor levels (see Section [Handling of mismatched factor levels](#handling-of-mismatched-factor-levels)).

 To use the new GIC-indexed cross validation routine pass `indexation.mode=GIC"` in a call to `cv.DMRnet`.
 ### Handling of mismatched factor levels